How it worksFeeds

 Scorecard

-Metric performance table against targets — board-ready, versioned, and auto-generated.
+Metric performance table against targets .

 trigger